 The assignment schedule is in the Syllabus and Schedule link in Blackboard.
 Throughout the course you will be required to work on various application assignments.
 These assignments typically will have supplemental material and include questions for students to answer.
-Students will submit these assignments in Blackboard.
+Students will submit these assignments in Blackboard or in class depending on the assignment.
 Assignments must be done independently, and the use of AI is prohibited.
 Proper spelling and grammar are necessary for college course writing.
-If spelling and grammar are not written academically (e.g., in text message format, etc.) point deductions will be incurred.
+If spelling and grammar are not written academically (i.e., in text message format, etc.) point deductions will be incurred.
 For Blackboard submissions, only Microsoft Word documents or .pdfs are accepted.
 Google docs (cloud documents) or .pages documents, hand-written and scanned, emailed, or late assignments will NOT be allowed.